redhat-nfvpe/toad/README.md

                 password: cloud_pass
                 project_name: "My Cloud Project"

+## Docker

+ansible-cira also supports docker container instead of OpenStack and Vagrant.
+In order to use docker, you need to insatll [docker-compose](https://docs.docker.com/compose/).

+At present, we tested in docker-compose 1.7.1, build 6c289830.

 ## Overrides / Private Info

 There may be some variables you don't want to expose into a Git repo.
 You can